Amy Grant discography

 Grant first experienced mainstream success with 1985's Unguarded, which became the first Christian album to yield a top 40 single on the Billboard Hot 100; the album was certified platinum by the RIAA.
-In 1986, Grant recorded her first No. 1 single on the Hot 100 with "The Next Time I Fall", a duet with Peter Cetera.
+In 1986, she recorded her first No. 1 single on the Hot 100 with "The Next Time I Fall", a duet with Peter Cetera.
 Her 1988 album Lead Me On shipped with a gold certification, a first for a Christian album, but did not sell as well as Unguarded.
-However, it received substantial acclaim and is frequently cited by critics as the best Christian album of all time.
+However, it received substantial acclaim and is frequently ranked by critics as the best Christian album of all time.

 Grant's 1991 album Heart in Motion became the best-selling Christian album of all time, selling over six million copies.
-Its single "Baby Baby" marked Grant's second No. 1 single on the Hot 100, and it also charted in the top ten in Australia, Canada, Europe, and the UK.
+Its single "Baby Baby" marked her second No. 1 single on the Hot 100, and it also charted in the top ten in Australia, Canada, Europe, and the UK.
 The album had five singles chart in the top 20 in the United States and Canada and was certified 5× platinum by the RIAA; it was also certified platinum in Australia, Canada, and Taiwan.
 Her 1994 album House of Love yielded two top 40 singles in the United States and three in Canada; it has been certified 2× platinum by the RIAA and platinum in Canada.
 Her albums Behind the Eyes (1997) and Legacy...
 Hymns and Faith (2002) have both been certified gold.
 Grant's most recent studio album, 2013's How Mercy Looks from Here, debuted at No. 12 on the Billboard 200 and was her sixteenth No. 1 album on the Christian Albums chart.

 Grant is also known for her Christmas albums; her first, A Christmas Album, was released in 1983 as her fifth major release and has been certified platinum by the RIAA and gold in Canada.
-1992's Home for Christmas, her eleventh major release and second Christmas album, peaked at No. 2 on the Billboard 200, Grant's highest-charting album on the chart, and has been certified 3× platinum by the RIAA and gold in Canada.
+Home for Christmas, her eleventh major release and second Christmas album was released in 1992 and peaked at No. 2 on the Billboard 200, Grant's highest-charting album on the chart, and has been certified 3× platinum by the RIAA and gold in Canada.
 With over 2.5 million copies sold in the United States as of December 2014, it ranks as one of the best-selling Christmas albums since Nielsen SoundScan began tracking album sales in 1991.